Skip to main content

 TikTok is a trend platform.
 The sound that's everywhere on Monday is dead by Thursday.
 The news cycle moves in hours, not days.
 If you schedule your entire week in advance, you'll post content that feels stale by the time it goes live.

-But pure reactive posting burns you out within a month.
-I've watched creators go from "I'll just post when inspiration hits" to complete account abandonment in six weeks.
+But pure reactive posting burns you out fast.
+Plenty of creators go from "I'll just post when inspiration hits" to abandoning the account entirely within a couple of months.

 The 70/30 Split is the framework that actually works: